Optimality and robustness in path-planning under initial uncertainty: Deterministic setting overview

-into equation \eqref{eq:tEik} and then solve for $U^{n-1}_{i,j}.$ (The state constraints are handled by setting $U$ values to $+\infty$ outside of $\domain$, including inside the obstacles.)
+into equation \eqref{eq:tEik} and solve for $U^{n-1}_{i,j}.$ (The state constraints are handled by setting $U$ values to $+\infty$ outside of $\domain$, including inside the obstacles.)

 This discretization guarantees a monotone dependence on the neighboring grid values, and this monotonicity yields convergence to the viscosity solution \cite{barles1991convergence}.
-For the time dependent PDE \eqref{eq:tEik}, a time-explicit discretization makes the issues of efficiency trivial: the solution is computed by time-marching, computing one time-slice at the time, from the terminal time $t=T$ to the initial time $t=0.$ But in the stationary case \eqref{eq:Eik}, the resulting system of discretized equations for $U_{i,j}$ values is non-linear, non-smooth, and coupled, adding the challenge of solving that discretized system efficiently.
+For the time-dependent PDE \eqref{eq:tEik}, a time-explicit discretization makes the issues of efficiency trivial: the solution is computed by time-marching, computing one time-slice at the time, from the terminal time $t=T$ to the initial time $t=0,$ with the $O(NM)$computational cost\footnote{Throughout the paper, we will assume that PDEs are discretized on a spatial grid with a total of $M$ gridpoints and, whenever these PDEs are time-dependent, we will assume that there is a total of $N$ time-slices.
+Since our time discretizations are explicit, these $N$ and $M$ are not really independent: e.g., with $d=2$, Courant-Friedrichs-Lewy stability condition yields $N = O(M^{1/2}).$ But we will not directly use this expression in computational complexity estimates since our goal is to emphasize the general space-time structure and other (time-implicit \cite{VladZheng} or semi-Lagrangian \cite{falcone2013semi}) discretizations could be used to avoid this dependence.}.
+But in the stationary case \eqref{eq:Eik}, the resulting system of discretized equations for $U_{i,j}$s is non-linear, non-smooth, and coupled, adding the challenge of solving that discretized system efficiently.
 A number of methods are based on competing ideas for handling this task: from Fast Marching (e.g., \cite{Tsitsiklis}, \cite{sethian1996fast}), to Fast Sweeping (e.g., \cite{boue1999}, \cite{zhao2005fast}, \cite{tsai2003fast}), to their hybrid versions \cite{chacon2012fast, chacon2015parallel} and methods mirroring the logic of label-correcting algorithms on graphs (e.g., \cite{jeong2007interactive, bak2010some}).
-When optimal paths are needed from a small number of starting positions only, additional gains in efficiency can be also obtained through a dynamic restriction of computational domain \cite{yershov2013simplicial, ClawsonChaconVlad}.
+When optimal paths are needed from a small number of starting positions only, additional gains in efficiency can be also obtained through a dynamic restriction of the computational domain \cite{yershov2013simplicial, ClawsonChaconVlad}.
 Many of these methods have been generalized to simplicial meshes, problems on manifolds and higher order accurate schemes.
-Other approaches have also been developed using semi-Lagrangian \cite{falcone1994minimum,falcone2013semi} and discontinuous Galerkin discretizations \cite{hu1999discontinuous}.
+Other approaches have also been developed using semi-Lagrangian \cite{falcone1994minimum, falcone2013semi, FalconeFMM, potter2019ordered} and discontinuous Galerkin discretizations \cite{li2008second, zhang2011uniformly}.